rancher/terraform-null-rke2-install/README.md

 If the value of this variable changes, then the module will copy the new config to the remote server and restart the process.
 This allows you to manage your config iteratively and separately from this module.

-You may also provide an `rke2-config.yaml` in the local directory specified in `local_file_path` variable.
-If the contents of this file change, then this module will detect that, copy the new config to the remote server, and restart the process.
+You may also provide any number of `*.yaml ` files in the local directory specified in `local_file_path` variable, these files will be copied to the remote server and moved into a yaml.d directory which rke2 will pick up and read during install.
+If the contents of any files change, then this module will detect the change, copy the new config to the remote server, and restart the process.
 This allows you to manage your config iteratively and separately from this module.

 ## Examples

+The examples directory serves two purposes; to give example implementations of this module, and to provide use cases for the tests.
+All examples are tested using Terratest, you can find them in the ./tests directory.
+Examples may seem redundant to some extent, they are meant to be viewed and tested independently and concurrently.

 ### Local State